Aljgutier/aljgutier.github.io/posts/2019-5-3-NLPSentimentMLDL.md

 ### Additional Use Cases

 Sentiment classification is a well-known text, NLP use case.
-However, the methods for NLP Sentiment classification naturally adapt for new valuable use cases.
+However, the methods for NLP Sentiment classification are naturally adapted for new valuable use cases.
 Some use cases that follow from sentiment classification are:

 * Legal document discovery, predicting discoverable documents from previously labeled documents.
 * Fintech NLP sentiment and forecasting, for example, identify headlines or news documents that positively or negatively affect equities.